 What has become almost a footnote in this debate is the essence of the issue -- the future of the residents of The Spruces mobile home park and the town’s need for affordable housing.
 Williamstown surely likes to see itself as a progressive community concerned about the welfare of the poorest in their midst, but that image has been marred by the elitism and NIMBYism that have emerged in recent weeks.

 While the Spruces is in Williamstown it is not necessarily of it, and a recent letter to the editor sardonically proposing the borders be changed to push the Spruces into North Adams as a solution to the current contretemps would probably be embraced by many in the Village Beautiful.
 The Spruces, built on the cheap in a flood plain, has always had flooding problems and was essentially drowned by Hurricane Irene, with the loss of 151 units of housing.
-There is no rebuilding there, and the town has an obligation to find a spot for suitable affordable housing for Spruces residents and others in need.

 This Wednesday, voters will be asked to place the Lowry and Burbank properties permanently under the care of the Conservation Commission.
 They will also be asked, as an alternative, to transfer 101Ž2 acres of the Lowry Property from the commission to the Selectmen for affordable housing, with the remaining 20 acres to remain in the commission’s possession in perpetuity.
 The sprawling town is 89 percent open space, and the Lowry property is a minuscule percentage of that space.